8tentaculos/rasti/docs/api.md

 - Handles user input and interactivity.
 - Sends captured input to the model.

-A View is an atomic chunk of user interface.
-It often renders the data from a specific model, or number of models, but views can also be data-less chunks of UI that stand alone.<br /> Models must be unaware of views.
-Instead, views listen to the model "change" events, and react or re-render themselves appropriately.<br />
+A `View` is an atomic unit of the user interface that can render the data from a specific model or multiple models.
+However, views can also be independent and have no associated data.
+Models must be unaware of views.
+Views, on the other hand, may render model data and listen to the change events emitted by the models to re-render themselves based on changes.
-Views has a root element, `this.el`.
-That element is used for event delegation.
-Elements lookups are scoped to that element.
-And render and dom manipulations should be done inside that element.
+Each view has a root element, this.el, which is used for event delegation.
+All element lookups are scoped to this element, and any rendering or DOM manipulations should be done inside it.
-If `this.el` is not present, an element will be created using `this.tag` (or `div` as default), and `this.attributes`.<br />
+If this.el is not present, an element will be created using this.tag (defaulting to div) and this.attributes.

 | Param | Type | Description |